Weddings

 -

-Ida Sonnenberg (born in Vryburg) married Ralph Robert on 15 November 1914 (click here to view the certificate).
+Ida Sonnenberg (born in Vryburg) and Ralph Robert, 15 November 1914.

 -